H-Yigit-Tunus/Temporal-Tactile-Stimulator/README.md

 Testing code upload

-const int  bir = 3; // The values in this and the next two lines indicate which pins you have connected the buttons to. const int iki = 4;
+![code] const int  bir = 3; // The values in this and the next two lines indicate which pins you have connected the buttons to. const int iki = 4;
 const int uc = 5;
 const int A = 2; // indicates the pin servo motor attached to.